zimicjs/zimic/README.md

 Zimic interceptors support two types of execution: `local` and `remote`.

+> [!TIP]
+>
+> The type is an individual interceptor setting.
+It is perfectly possible to have multiple interceptors with different
+> types in the same application!
+However, keep in mind that local interceptors have precedence over remote interceptors.

 #### Local HTTP interceptors

-When the type of an interceptor is `local`, Zimic uses [MSW](https://github.com/mswjs/msw) to intercept requests created _in the same process_ as your application.
+When an interceptor is `local`, Zimic uses [MSW](https://github.com/mswjs/msw) to intercept requests _in the same process_ as your application.
 This is the simplest way to start mocking requests and does not require any server setup.

 When to use `local`:

 - **Testing**: If you run your application in the _same_ process as your tests.
-This is common when using Jest, Vitest and other test runners for unit and integration tests.
+This is common when using unit and integration test runners such as [Jest](https://jestjs.io) and [Vitest](https://vitest.dev).
 - **Development**: If you want to mock requests in your development environment without setting up a server.
-This might be useful when you're working on a feature that requires a backend that is not yet ready.
+This is be useful when you need a backend that is not ready or available.

 Our [Vitest](./examples/README.md#vitest), [Jest](./examples/README.md#jest), and
 [Next.js Pages Router](./examples/README.md#nextjs) examples use local interceptors.